 Understanding Standard, FineCut, and Gouging Tips

-Precision starts with matching the tip to the job: standard tips for fast, general cutting with a wider kerf on thicker stock; FineCut tips with smaller orifices and lower amps for narrow kerfs on thin sheet; and gouging tips engineered to remove metal cleanly with consistent gouge profiles.
+Precision starts with matching the tip to the job: standard tips for fast, general cutting with a wider kerf on thicker stock; FineCut tips with smaller orifices and lower amps for narrower kerfs on thin sheet; and gouging tips engineered to remove metal cleanly with consistent gouge profiles.

 When to Choose Standard Tips

-When throughput and versatility matter, choose a standard tip for general cutting across a broad thickness window—commonly mild steel up to about 1 inch, matched to the machine’s amperage.
+When throughput and versatility matter, choose a standard tip for general cutting across a broad thickness window, commonly mild steel up to about 1 inch, matched to the machine’s amperage.

 When to Choose FineCut Tips

-Inspect the smaller orifice regularly; replace at the first sign of pitting or irregularity to preserve cut quality.
+Inspect the smaller orifice regularly.
+Replace at the first sign of pitting or irregularity to preserve cut quality.

 Thin Sheet Precision

-• Select the FineCut orifice matched to material thickness; stay within the manufacturer’s low-amp range.
+- Select the FineCut orifice matched to material thickness; stay within the manufacturer’s low-amp range.

-• Dial amperage down until dross rises, then bump slightly up to land the cleanest edge.
+- Dial amperage down until dross rises, then bump slightly up to land the cleanest edge.

-• Set gas pressure to spec; overpressure widens the arc and erodes kerf fidelity.
+- Set gas pressure to spec; overpressure widens the arc and erodes kerf fidelity.

-• Use a tight standoff and consistent cut height to maintain arc focus and minimal warp.
+- Use a tight standoff and consistent cut height to maintain arc focus and minimal warp.

-• Favor FineCut for intricate geometry, tight tolerances, automotive skins, and artistic detail.
+- Favor FineCut for intricate geometry, tight tolerances, automotive skins, and artistic detail.

 Tight Kerf Requirements